School Science Lessons

 Levodopa

-Levodopa, L-dopa, C9H11NO4), dihydroxyphenylalinine, aromatic amino acid, in the brain levodapa is decarboxylated by opaminergic neurons to dopamine, psychoactive drug.
+Levodopa, C9H11NO4, L-dopa, dihydroxyphenylalinine, aromatic amino acid, in the brain

-Used to treat stiffness, spasms, poor muscle control of Parkinson's disease.
+Used to treat stiffness, spasms, and the poor muscle control of Parkinson's disease.

-It occurs in Velvet bean (Mucuna pruriens), and in Vicia faba (broad bean), in Dalbergia, in Lupinus.
+It occurs in (Mucuna pruriens), (Vicia faba), Dalbergia, and in Lupinus.

 See diagram: Levodopa compound.